latitude-dev/latitude-llm/packages/sdks/typescript/README.md

   projectId: 123, // optional, defaults to the projectId provided during initialization
   versionUuid: 'version-uuid', // optional, defaults to the live version
   parameters: { key: 'value' }, // optional, depends on whether the prompt expects parameters
+  stream: true, // optional, depends on whether you want all events through SSEs or the final event as JSON
   onEvent: ({ event, data }) => {
     console.log('Event:', event, 'Data:', data)
   },